uprighter/gnucash-android/README.md

 # License

-GnuCash Android is free software; you can redistribute it and/or modify it under the terms of the Apache license, version 2.0.
+GnuCash Pocket is free software; you can redistribute it and/or modify it under the terms of the Apache license, version 2.0.
 You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0